the official website of the

 John Leland, poet and antiquarian, 1542

-My dear wife and I are delighted to give you a warm welcome to this website of one of the oldest feudal Baronies of England, whose rich history goes back to William the Conqueror.
+My wife and I are delighted to welcome you to this website of one of the oldest feudal baronies of England, whose rich history goes back to William the Conqueror.

 The lands were all royal grants from King William to one of his barons, Turstin FitzRolf, who loyal fought as his standard bearer at the battle of Hastings in 1066.
 At that time the barony of North Cadbury or then Cadeberie was also known as the barony of Turstin FitzRolf, later likewise termed as Wynebald or Newmarch.
 It was an extensive area of landholdings in Somerset together with South Cadbury, including the amazing scenery of Cadbury Castle, said to be King Arthur's Camelot, and further surrounding manors.